mohamedsameh20/Zakkir/README.md

 #### Dynamic Window Resizing (Horizontal Expansion)

-This screenshot demonstrates the responsive scaling behavior of the application's interface when resized to a wide layout:
+Responsive scaling behavior of the application's interface when resized to a wide layout:

 ![Settings Resized Wide](Screenshots/Screenshot_20260602_123327.png)